 A thicker paper type, or even board, should be used to prevent wear-and-tear and the edges from curling over time.
 We suggest a minimum of 300gsm silk board with a soft touch lamination, to give the print an expensive feel without the price tag!
 This will also be more scratch resistant than other forms of lamination but will still have a lovely soft-touch feel.
 You could even display your menus in bespoke-printed binders to give them the ‘wow’ factor.

 Catalogues and Brochures

-Catalogues and brochures should have a thicker cover with thinner inserts.
-If your products or services are mid to higher value, we suggest opting for a thicker cover and inserts than the norm, as the brochure will feel higher in quality to the reader and therefore be a better reflection of the higher-end product or service being sold.
+Catalogues, prospectuses and brochures should have a thicker cover with thinner inserts.
+If your products or services are mid to higher value, we suggest opting for a thicker cover and inserts than the norm, as the brochure will feel higher quality to the reader and therefore be a better reflection of the higher-end product or service being promoted.

 In summary - why paper type matters and when we should be choosier over the type that we use:

 - It creates the best first impression and lets you stand out from your competitors.